Getting started with Family Link

 As a parent, you can use Family Link to do things like:

 - Change some of your child's Google Account settings

-- Manage your child's Android apps: Decide which apps your child can download or purchase, block or allow apps, and change app permissions.
+- Manage your child's apps on supervised devices: Decide which apps your child can download or purchase, block or allow apps, and change app permissions.

-- Manage your child's screen time on Android devices: Set a bedtime or daily screen limits, and see how much time your child spends on certain apps.
+- Manage your child's screen time on supervised devices: Set a bedtime or daily screen limits, and see how much time your child spends on certain apps.

 - Check your child's Android device location